 We are seeking dedicated members willing to embrace and learn our precious Qigong style.
 The information here will better help you understand the Qigong style we teach in Norwich.
-Beginner classes £10 per lesson pay as you train.
+Beginner classes cost £10 per lesson pay as you train.

-- Tuesday | 18:30 - 19:30pm (beginner & mixed level Qigong)
+- Tuesday | 18:30 - 19:30pm (beginner & mixed level)

-- Wednesday | 20:30 - 21:30pm (advanced level Qigong)
+- Wednesday | 20:30 - 21:30pm (advanced level only)

 Style of Lohan Qigong

 Qigong means: “Life Energy Cultivation” using movement, breathing, and meditation used for health and spirituality training.
 With roots in Chinese medicine, and philosophy qigong is traditionally viewed as a practice to cultivate and balance life energy (Qi).
 According to Taoist, Buddhist, and Confucian philosophy, qigong allows access to higher realms of awareness, awakens one’s “true nature", and helps develop human potential.
 Dating back over four centuries, a diverse spectrum of qigong forms developed in different segments of Chinese society.

 Most widely known forms of Qigong were created by the Bodhidarma they are: Yijin Jing (Tendon Changing), Wuxíng (Five Animals) and Baduanjin (Eight Pieces of Brocade).
 All of which are variations of the original Qigong Eighteen hands Luohan.
 The term used for the complete Qigong teachings of the Bodhidarma is Lohan Qigong.
 Niel learnt the complete Lohan Qigong system from his teacher the last keeper of the most direct lineage of Lohan Qigong Chan Sun-Chiu.
 After Chan Sun-Chiu passed away Niel renamed our organisation to Lohan, dedicating it to his late teaches wish that Niel spread the complete Lohan Qigong system and to give it a modern context.